 Lincoln RESCU runs a self-test when you start your vehicle.
-During this test, the Lincoln RESCU warning light (located in the overhead console) will illuminate for several seconds.
-If the phone is disconnected, or a problem is detected during the self-check, the light will remain lit and the message "RESCU FAILURE" will be displayed on the vehicle's message center for several seconds.
+If If the phone is disconnected, or a problem is detected during the self-check, the message "RESCU FAILURE" will be displayed on the vehicle's message center for several seconds.